 A comprehensive federal law to reform the nation's chemical policy has been stalled for a decade.
-In this absence of Congressional action, 33 states considered or enacted policies in 2014 to address toxic chemicals in consumer products.
+In this absence of congressional action, 33 states considered or enacted policies in 2014 to address toxic chemicals in consumer products.

 In New York State, a law to ban the most toxic chemicals and require disclosure of a more comprehensive list of others has passed in the Assembly several times but stalled in the State Senate.
 In 2014, 40 state senators co-sponsored the Child Safe Products Act - many more than it needed to pass - but Senate leadership blocked its passage in the final days of the session.
+This year, the bill was recently introduced in the Senate and already has 31 co-sponsors.